cpske/ISP/assignment/week15/selenium.md

 Return: a list of strings containing the URLs for all hyperlinks ("a" tags) on the page.
 Each URL should appear only once in the list (no duplicates).
-* Return urls without page fragments -- the end of a URL starting with `#` sign, such as `#breakfast` in https://kucafe.com/menu#breakfast
+* Return urls without page fragments.
+A "fragment" is the end of a URL starting with `#` sign, such as `#breakfast` in https://kucafe.com/menu#breakfast
-* Also remove query parameters beginning with "?", as in https://kucafe.com/?q=breakfast.
+* Also remove query parameters beginning with "?", as in https://kucafe.com/?q=coffee.
+* Be careful!
+Some "a" tags may not have an "href" attribute.
+Ignore them.

 ```python
 def get_links(url):